qbead/qbeadWebsite/content/book/transpile.md

 kit showcased in this lesson.

 ::: intro-box
-We built the [SpinWheel](https://www.kickstarter.com/projects/spinwheel/447670470) and its [engaging aesthetics](https://spinwearables.com) around the Arduino platform because of its low bariers to entry.
+We built the [SpinWheel](https://www.kickstarter.com/projects/spinwheel/447670470) and its [engaging aesthetics](https://spinwearables.com) around the Arduino platform because of its low barier to entry.
 We also want our online learning resources to be interactive, in the style of [Explorable Explanations](https://explorabl.es/), as this significantly improves learning outcomes.
 Thus, we needed to find a way to "compile" example C code in our webpages and show how it would affect the physical device.
-Moreover, the device has motion sensors which is central to many of the lessons we want to teach, hence the need to find a way to simulate that in a web page as well.
-Read on to see our misadventures into hacking together the most fragile C-to-Javascript transpiler: 100 lines of silly code that open up great pedagogical opportunities.
+Since the device has motion sensors which are central to many of the lessons we want to teach, we sought a way to simulate that in a web page as well.
+Read on to see our misadventures in hacking together the most fragile C-to-Javascript transpiler: 100 lines of silly code that open up great pedagogical opportunities.
 :::

 ::: warning